Saigon Hi-Tech Park

-The Saigon Hi-Tech Park (abbr.: SHTP) is a park for high technology enterprises located 15 km from downtown Ho Chi Minh City, opposite to Thu Duc University Village, along the Hà Nội Highway and on the future Line 1 of the HCMC metro (2014).
+The Saigon Hi-Tech Park (Vietnamese: Khu Công nghệ cao Thành phố Hồ Chí Minh; abbr.: SHTP) is a park for high technology enterprises located 15 km from downtown Ho Chi Minh City, opposite to Thu Duc University Village, along the Hà Nội Highway and on the Line 1 of the HCMC Metro with the High Tech Park station.
 The park covers an area of 326 ha (95% utilised) and is currently being expanded to 913 ha.
 High-tech investors are given preferential treatments here with land leases and taxation, as well as support for customs services.

 Several high-tech companies chose SHTP, notably: